 The anticipated outcome of this phase is the selection of a preferred design.

-On July 15, the project team hosted a pop-up event at the corner of St. Clair Avenue West and Yonge Street from 11 a.m. to 1:30 p.m. to share information about the design options and collect community feedback.
+On July 15, 44 community members participated in a pop-up event at the corner of St. Clair Avenue West and Yonge Street from 11 a.m. to 1:30 p.m.

 In this phase of the community engagement process, the City will share the preferred design with the community.
 When the preferred design is confirmed, the project will move into the detail design phase, where the design team will finalize the design by working through the technical details and developing detailed plans and drawings for the construction contractor.